Peter Karl Sorger: Career

 In 2011, Sorger was active in the development of the discipline of Quantitative Systems Pharmacology, including overseeing the preparation of a widely cited white paper for the NIH entitled "Quantitative and Systems Pharmacology in the Post-genomic Era: New Approaches to Discovering Drugs and Understanding Therapeutic Mechanisms".
 This white paper envisioned the emergence of an empirically based but computationally sophisticated approach to the science underlying development of innovative new medicines.
 Sorger moved to Harvard Medical School to pursue these approaches by establishing the Laboratory of Systems Pharmacology, which merges laboratory experiments, computer science, and medicine to fundamentally improve drug discovery.
 Funding from the Massachusetts Life Sciences Center in 2014 and 2017 made the lab a reality and it now has 150 faculty trainees and staff from Boston-area institutions including Harvard University, MIT, Tufts University, Northeastern University and Harvard-affiliated Hospitals.

 Sorger's research involves multiple systems pharmacology approaches to cancer.
 The first focuses on preclinical pharmacology, the stage at which the molecular mechanisms of disease are studied and new drugs sought.
 An investigation into the causes of irreproducibility drug-response measurements led to a series of conceptual, computational, and experimental improvements in scoring drug action that are now widely used in academe and industry and have enabled the discovery of new mechanisms of action for existing drugs.
 Recent work has focused on deep learning as means to further understand complex protein networks and drug mechanisms.
 The second project involves developing methods to study drug mechanism at scale in patients through highly multiplexed tissue imaging of the biopsies routinely acquired from patients (particularly cancer patients).
 This has led to a very rapidly growing tissue imaging and digital histology program that is part of the US National Cancer Institute Moonshot and promises to substantially advance precision cancer care.
 The third project involves studying the clinical trial record to understand how successful and failed trials differ.
 An early success was the discovery that the great majority of approved combination cancer therapies exhibit independent action – not synergy.
 As Merck & Co. investigators subsequently realized, this fundamentally changes how immunotherapy combinations should be developed.
 The group is now engaged in a large-scale effort to digitize and make freely available all survival data from Phase 3 clinical trials.

 COVID-19 pandemic research

-To address the need for face masks, respirators and other personal protective equipment for healthcare workers in the early COVID-19 pandemic, Sorger, physician Nicole LeBoeuf and MD-PhD student Deborah Plana established the Boston Area Pandemic Fabrication team (PanFab).
-This team of students and alumni from MIT and Harvard teamed up with local industry and led a series of 3D printing and rapid-turn manufacturing projects to make face shields, mask frames, powered air purifying respirators and new ways to sterilize and reuse 95 respirators.
-PanFab led to over a dozen open access publications and designs, including a thorough review of lessons learned and a hope that we can be better prepared for future pandemics.
+During the early COVID-19 pandemic, Sorger, physician Nicole LeBoeuf, and MD–PhD student Deborah Plana established the Boston Area Pandemic Fabrication team (PanFab) in response to shortages of face masks, respirators, and other personal protective equipment for healthcare workers.
+The team consisted of students and alumni from the MIT and Harvard University and worked with local industry partners on 3D printing and rapid-manufacturing projects.
+These projects included the development of face shields, mask frames, powered air purifying respirators, and methods for sterilizing and reusing N95 respirators.
+The PanFab group produced multiple open-access publications and publicly released design files documenting this work, including a summary of outcomes and lessons learned.